Quick Start

 of type Int

 .
-In this particular scenario, this params determines how much ADA to transfer.
+In this particular scenario, this param determines how much ADA to transfer.

 Inside this template you’ll need to define how to connect inputs and outputs to fully describe your UTxO transaction.